New Lab interpretation Published May 15, 2026

 Myth

-Low BUN means my kidneys are failing.
+Low BUN means your kidneys are working extra well.

 Reality